CryptoManufaktur-io/vouchdirk-docker/README.md

 ## Promtail - Logs collection

-By adding `promtail.yml:ext-network.yml` you can run a Promtail that will collect logs from all containers and send them to your remote Loki, with the remote-write section in `promtail/custom-lokiurl.yml`.
+By adding `promtail.yml:ext-network.yml` [***Add ext-network.yml once, if already added in prometheus then skip it***] you can run a Promtail that will collect logs from all containers and send them to your remote Loki, with the remote-write section in `promtail/custom-lokiurl.yml`.

 ## Acknowledgements